Recap: Doctor Who NS S4 E1 "Partners In Crime"

-The Doctor: I just want a mate!
+The Doctor: A mate!
+I just want a mate!

-Donna: You're not matin' with me, Sunshine!
+Donna: Well, you're not matin' with me, sunshine!

 Martha has (wisely) elected to leave the Doctor to deal with his own stuff while she gets on dealing with hers.
 The Doctor can't really argue with that point — though he does have the courtesy to look like he's sorry — so he's alone again.
-In the previous Christmas special, we saw him deciding not to take on any more companions for now, for fear of breaking their hearts and/or killing them.
+In the previous Christmas special, we saw him deciding not to take on any more companions for now, for fear of breaking their hearts and / or killing them.

 Meanwhile, Donna Noble — remember Donna?

 — has been drifting through life, more or less aimlessly, and ruing the day she turned the Doctor down.
-She's become a bit more introspective and bit less confident, enough to anger Sylvia (her mum) and worry Wilfred (her grandpa, previously seen selling newspapers and chatting with the Doctor
+She's become a bit more introspective and bit less confident, enough to anger Sylvia (her mum) and worry Wilfred (her grandad, previously seen selling newspapers and chatting with the Doctor

 ).
 The fact that her father has died in the meantime